Class TestSplitLogger

 A simple class demonstrating how to use

-class will send SEVERE
+The SplitLogger class will send SEVERE and WARNING log messages

-, and all lower levels to stdout
+to stderr, and all lower levels to stdout.

 How to set the logging level:

-file is necessary, which has the class name and desired log level; for example,
+A .properties file is necessary, which has the class name and desired log level; for example,

 org.jlab.logging.TestSplitLogger.level = FINEFrom high to low, the levels are:

-SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST
+SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST.

-files you can use with this class, like so:
+There are some example .properties files you can use with this class, like so:

 java \ -Djava.util.logging.config.file=common-tools/clas-logging/src/main/resources/org/jlab/logging/TestSplitLogger.finest.properties \ -cp ... \ org.jlab.logging.TestSplitLoggerYou may write your own

-file, to control the logging level of all classes which use logging.- Author:
+.properties file, to control the logging level of all classes which use logging.- Author:

 - dilks